KenB773/kenb773.github.io/SilentScalperProj.md

 ## Reflections

 This project was a hands-on exploration of real-world AWS architecture patterns.
-I wanted to build something that responded to real problems: wasteful compute and fragile scaling.
+I primarily wanted to finally and actually build something in AWS, but I also wanted it to be practical in the real world - hence the two common issues targeted here: wasteful compute and fragile scaling.
 Silent Scalper uses serverless tools to build a lean, resilient, and automated system that handles high-volume file ingestion with ease.

 Next features I plan to include:

 - Adding automated retries from the quarantine bucket
 - Integrating with a web dashboard for file tracking
-- Logging file types and processing durations for analytics
+- ~~Logging file types and processing durations for analytics~~ Added!
+See what was changed in Lambda [in this Python file](FileProcChanges.py).

 ---